 PERFORMANCE SPACES & MUSEUM

-To enrich the classroom and studio training students are provided maximal opportunities to obtain professional level production experience through active participation in plays produced by its theatre production arm, the Connecticut Repertory Theatre (CRT).
+To enrich classroom and studio training, students obtain professional-level production experience through participation in our theatre, the Connecticut Repertory Theatre (CRT).

 CRT currently produces in three different performance spaces.
-The production season has a typical rhythm each semester of a mainstage show (Katter Theater - thrust), StudioWorks show (Studio Theatre) and a mainstage (Harriet S. Jorgensen – proscenium).
+The production season has a typical schedule each semester of a mainstage show (Katter Theater - thrust), StudioWorks show (Studio Theatre), and a mainstage (Harriet S. Jorgensen – proscenium).